 - 7. On the top side of the spectrum analyzer, redress W3. - 8.
 Connect W3 to A6J2.
 Dress W3 into the slotted opening in the deck. - 9.
-Connect A1A1W1 to A3J602. - 10.Secure the power supply cover shield to the power supply using three flathead screws.
-One end of the cover fits into a slot provided in the rear frame assembly.
+Connect A1A1W1 to A3J602. - 10.Secure the power-supply cover shield to the power supply using three flathead screws.
+One end of the cover fits into a slot provided in the rear-frame assembly.
 Ensure that the extended portion of the cover shield is seated in the shield wall groove.
-See Figure 3-30 on page 209. - 11.Place W3 and the other cable assemblies between the CRT assembly and the power supply cover so the W9 wires are underneath the surface of the power supply cover. - 12.Fold up the A2, A3, A4, and A5 assemblies into the spectrum analyzer as described in steps 5 through 10 under "Procedure 5.
-A2, A3, A4, and A5 Assemblies Replacement." - 13.Fold up A14 and A15 assemblies as described in steps 3 through 5 under "Procedure 9.
-A14 and A15 Assemblies Replacement." - 14.Replace the spectrum analyzer cover assembly.
+See Figure 3-31 on page 219.

+- 11.Place W3 and the other cable assemblies between the CRT assembly and the power supply cover so the W9 wires are below the surface of the power-supply cover. - 12.Fold up the A2, A3, A4, and A5 assemblies into the spectrum analyzer as described in "Procedure 5.
+A2, A3, A4, and A5 Assemblies" on page 172, steps 5 through 10. - 13.Fold up A14 and A15 assemblies as described in "Procedure 9.
+A14 and A15 Assemblies" on page 207, steps 3 through 5. - 14.Replace the spectrum analyzer cover assembly. - 15.Connect the line-power cord and switch the spectrum analyzer power on.
+If the spectrum analyzer does not operate properly, turn off the spectrum analyzer power, disconnect the line cord, and recheck the spectrum analyzer.